ymizushi/EmotionalHub/README.md

 # Emotional Hub
 The interactive programming environtment with Emola.

-(Emola is the kind of LISP designed by ymizushi).
+(Emola is a kind of LISP programming language designed by ymizushi)

-Emotional Hub provides interactive programming, music sequencer, toolset for making github-emoji art.
+Emotional Hub provides interactive programming environtment, music sequencer, presentation tool, and so on.

 This repository is under development.